DouglasUrner/canvas-theme-examples/tabbed-assignment-example/overview.md

 ---
 layout: tabbed-assignment
-objective: Learn to think about games and design and to create new games.
+objective: Learn to think about games and design and to create new games and modify old ones.
 objective-bg-color: maroon
 ---